-(a) The Board of Directors of the Surviving Corporation initially shall consist of the persons serving as members of the Board of Directors immediately prior to the Effective Time, together with one or more additional directors to be designated by the Board of Directors of the Company prior to the Effective Time, to the extent necessary to ensure that the total number of members of the Board of Directors shall be at least seven immediately after the Effective Time.
+- (a) The Board of Directors of the Surviving Corporation initially shall consist of the persons serving as members of the Board of Directors immediately prior to the Effective Time, together with one or more additional directors to be designated by the Board of Directors of the Company prior to the Effective Time, to the extent necessary to ensure that the total number of members of the Board of Directors shall be at least seven immediately after the Effective Time.
 From and after the Effective Time, the directors of the Surviving Corporation shall consist of the directors of the Company specified in the immediately preceding sentence, until the earlier of their removal or resignation or until their successors are duly elected or appointed and qualified in accordance with applicable law.
-At the Effective Time, the directors of the Surviving Corporation shall be divided pursuant to the Surviving Corporation Certificate of Incorporation into (i) two separate classes (each a "Voting Constituency Class" and together, the "Voting Constituency Classes") based on the class of common stock of the Surviving Corporation the holders of which are entitled to elect the directors serving as members of each such Voting Constituency Class and (ii) if the Staggered Board Proposal is adopted, three classes (each a "Term of Office Class" and collectively, the "Term of Office Classes") based on the expiration of the term of office of the members of each such Voting Constituency Class and (in the event the Staggered Board Proposal is adopted) a Term of Office Class in accordance with the applicable provisions of the Surviving Corporation.
-The Voting Constituency Class and (in the event the Staggered Board Proposal is adopted) the Term of Office Class to which each director is to be allocated shall be set forth in the Proxy Statement (as hereinafter defined) at the time it is mailed to the stockholders of the Company.

-(b) From and after the Effective Time, until the earlier of their removal or resignation or until their successors are duly appointed and qualified in accordance with applicable law and the Surviving Corporation Bylaws, the officers of the Company in office at the Effective Time shall be the officers of the Surviving Corporation.
+At the Effective Time, the directors of the Surviving Corporation shall be divided pursuant to the Surviving Corporation Certificate of Incorporation into (i) two separate classes (each a "Voting Constituency Class" and together, the "Voting Constituency Classes") based on the class of common stock of the Surviving Corporation the holders of which are entitled to elect the directors serving as members of each such Voting Constituency Class and (ii) if the Staggered Board Proposal is adopted, three classes (each a "Term of Office Class" and collectively, the "Term of Office Classes") based on the expiration of the term of office of the members of each such Term of Office Class.
+Each director in office as of the Effective Time shall be allocated to a Voting Constituency Class and (in the event the Staggered Board Proposal is adopted) a Term of Office Class in accordance with the applicable provisions of the Surviving Corporation Certificate of Incorporation.
+The Voting Constituency Class and (in the event the Staggered Board Proposal is adopted) the Term of Office Class to which each director is to be allocated shall be set forth in the Proxy Statement (as hereinafter defined) at the time it is mailed to the stockholders of the Co - (b) From and after the Effective Time, until the earlier of their removal or resignation or until their successors are duly appointed and qualified in accordance with applicable law and the Surviving Corporation Bylaws, the officers of the Company in office at the Effective Time shall be the officers of the Surviving Corporation.